raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 Trivially, every node in a digraph is the head of some linked list.

-Diagramming all the linked lists in a digraph can become tedious, so we will use a linear notation for linked lists.
+Diagramming all the linked lists in a digraph can become tedious, so we will use a linear notation for linked lists from now on.
 The seven lists above can also be written inline as `∅`, `F→∅`, `E→F→∅`, `A→E→F→∅`, `C→E→F→∅`, `B→C→E→F→∅`, `D→F→∅`.

 ### cycles

 Not all linked lists end with `Empty`.
-For example, a chain of one or more nodes that links back to its head forms a cycle:
+For example, a chain of one or more nodes that links back to its head forms a _cycle_:

 <div class="mermaid">
   graph LR